 Sound Analysis Workshop

-We offer a five-day introductory-level Sound Analysis Workshop, usually twice per year.
+The Bioacoustics Research Program at the Cornell Lab of Ornithology offers a week-long introductory-level Sound Analysis Workshop, usually twice per year.
 The workshop is intended primarily for biologists interested in analysis, visualization, and measurement of animal sounds.
-The workshop covers basic principles of spectrographic analysis and measurement of animal sounds, as well as specific tools and techniques in Raven Pro, a sound analysis application program developed by BRP.
-Watch a 5-minute video illustrating one type of analysis covered in the Sound Analysis Workshop.
+We cover basic principles of spectrographic analysis and measurement of animal sounds, as well as specific tools and techniques in Raven Pro, a sound analysis application program developed by BRP.
+Spring workshops also include a brief introduction to techniques for targeted field recording using directional microphones.

-Since its inception in 2007, more than 350 participants from 32 countries have taken the class, with basic and applied research interests in the sounds of birds, marine mammals, bats and other terrestrial mammals, frogs, insects, and fish.
+Since its inception in 2007, over 400 participants from 43 countries have participated in the workshop, with basic and applied research interests in the sounds of birds, marine mammals, bats and other terrestrial mammals, frogs, insects, and fish.

-The workshop provides an excellent opportunity to exchange ideas with fellow participants on your sound analysis research and to develop new contacts with staff and researchers in the Bioacoustics Research Program.
+The workshop provides an opportunity to exchange ideas with fellow participants on your sound analysis work and to develop new contacts with staff and researchers in the Bioacoustics Research Program.

 Workshop Content and Format

-The first three days of the workshop consist mainly of lectures, demos, discussions, and hands-on exercises covering general principles and specific techniques in Raven Pro.
-In the last two days we focus on review and follow-up of this core material and on specific needs and interests of the participants, in both small-group and individualized consultation sessions.
+Workshop content is presented in the form of lectures, demos, discussions, and hands-on exercises covering general principles and specific techniques in Raven Pro.
+Spring workshops include two early morning field recording practice sessions.
+In the last two days of the workshop we focus on review and follow-up of core material and on specific needs and interests of the participants, in both small-group and individualized consultation sessions.
 Limiting the class size to 12 participants allows us to give attention to each individual’s needs.
 Throughout the week, guest presentations by Cornell and visiting researchers illustrate diverse applications of analysis principles and techniques discussed in the workshop.

 In a one-week workshop, there is not enough time to cover everything that participants might need to know in order to use bioacoustic principles and methods in their work.
 Instead, our goal is to provide a basic foundation of concepts and tools, upon which participants can continue to build after the workshop ends.